gaeyasrisatyavinnakota/ALU_Zero_Flag/README.md

     <td>rotate left</td>
   </tr>
 </table>
-the code used is given below,
+The code used is given below,
 ```

 module VGSS_ALU(
 	input [31:0] ALU_IN1,ALU_IN2,
 	input [3:0] ALU_SEL,